elisabethirgens/booster2017-svg/README.md

 Bergen / Oslo / New Delhi / Paris / London / Golden Gate bridge / pyramids in Egypt / Antarctica 🐧 / any actual geographic location

-*Think about if it is:* day, night, sunset, cloudy, snowing, winter, summer, or a total abstract fantasy scene with green sky and pink mountains?!
+**Think about if it is…** day, night, sunset, cloudy, snowing, winter, summer, or a total abstract fantasy scene with green sky and pink mountains?!
 Want to recreate a famous work of art?!

 **Are there some…** trees? birds? clouds? famous landmarks? river, road or who knows, maybe an erupting volcano?